 Through the Spirit Awards, entertainers are nominated by performing and or making a live public appearance within the designated areas set by Strictly Country.
 The designated areas contain the nine counties that make up the Twin Cities metro area of St. Paul and Minneapolis, Minnesota, and Western Wisconsin.
 Entertainers are not limited to the number of awards received.

 Each year the staff at Strictly Country provides a list of all nominees.
-(Click here to see who is currently nominated.)
 The ballot is available to any person online, on this website.
 Voting begins December 10th and ends December 15th of each year.

 Who Can Vote: